figtools/figgy.docs/docs/advanced/declarative-configuration.md

 This property should be set to your service's **twig**.
 I.E. `/app/your-service-name` or `/svc/your-service-name`

+!!! hint: ""
-!!! hint: "If you set the twig property, you may omit your twig's prefix (I.E. `/app/service-name` from your `app_figs` values."
+    If you set the twig property, you may omit your twig's prefix (I.E. `/app/service-name` from your `app_figs` values.

 <br/><br/>